 Marketing – With built-in features like pings, trackbacks, and RSS feeds, blogs are much more than static web pages.
 Whenever I make a new blog post, the technology actively notifies people and web sites that the site has been updated.
 I’ve done virtually no direct marketing for this site — the technology plus word of mouth handle the marketing work for me.
 There are a lot of consultants who’d love to enjoy my traffic levels, and that isn’t out of the question if they follow a similar strategy.

 If you don’t yet have your own blog, I highly recommend starting one as a means of taking your personal growth to the next level.
 The software is all free, so it won’t even cost you anything.
 I use WordPress for this blog, and I highly recommend it.
-A new version was recently released that makes it even easier to use.
-Some web hosts such as Yahoo even automate the installation for you.
-But if you don’t have your own web hosting account (or don’t want to pay for one), consider signing up with one of the free hosted services like WordPress.com, Blogger, Typepad, or LiveJournal.
-Those are less flexible to customize (especially if you want to generate income), but they’re much easier to setup, and you don’t need a web hosting account to use them.
+If you don’t have your own web hosting account (or don’t want to pay for one), consider signing up with a free hosted service like WordPress.com.
+A hosted service is less flexible to customize (especially if you want to generate income), but it’s easier to set up, and you don’t need a separate web hosting account to use it.